BravoVision/capstone/README.md

 ## Unauthenticated User Experience

 An unauthenticated user can access the following:

-- Home Page
+- Landing Page
 - Sign In Link
 - Sign Up Link
 - About Us Page

 ## Authenticated User Experience

 An authenticated user can access the following:

-- Home Page
+- User Page
 - Sign Out Link
 - About Us Page
 - Full CRUD (listed below)